All Episodes

 Obama's campaign ad didn't win, and his autobiographical movie didn't win.

-Now there are a lot of characterizations about how he uses it and what direction he takes it, but there's no denying his uh his talent, and he is a profoundly hard worker.
+Now, there are a lot of characterizations about how he uses it and what direction he takes it, but there's no denying his talent.

-Sent him a you know a wish you well kind of note.
+Sent him a wish-you-well kind of note.

-And he wrote back and he said, you know what, I kind of understand how you conservatives feel about the media now, because they were already proclaiming him the worst host ever before the show had even I mean 12 hours before the show.
+I kind of understand how you conservatives feel about the media now because they were already proclaiming him the worst host ever before the show had even, I mean, 12 hours before the show.

-Here's the way to understand this.
+So he, you know, McFarlane, here's the way to understand this.

 And if you don't understand what that means, go ask your kids.

-Meaning, I own the young demographic.
+Meaning, I own the Young Demographic.

-He owns the 18 to 40.
+Young Demographic, he owns the 18 to 40.

-That's what his family guy show is targeted at.
+That's what his Family Guy show is targeted at.

-And there's some stuff that rubbed people the wrong way, the John Wilkes Booth joke.
+And there's some stuff that rubbed people the wrong way.

-Did you hear about that snurly?
+Did you hear about that snurder?

-Oh, you did you didn't watch that.
+Oh, you didn't watch that.

 He was talking about the first actor to ever actually play Lincoln was not Daniel Day Lewis.